michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/sample-menu.md

 (All meals are subject to change at any time)&nbsp;

 Food will be prepared by cafeteria staff at your lodging facility.
-It’s going to be great, but keep in mind, it’s cafeteria style food.
+It’s going to be great, but keep in mind, it’s cafeteria-style food.
 It’s not a fancy made-to-order restaurant.&nbsp;

 **BREAKFAST&nbsp;**